eagletrt/libraster-sw/README.md

 #### Box Structure

 Each box contains:
-- `updated` - Flag for partial rendering optimization
+- `updated` - Flag for partial rendering optimization (only if PARTIAL_RASTER is enabled)
 - `id` - Unique identifier for the box
 - `rect` - Rectangle dimensions (x, y, width, height)
 - `color` - Background color (ARGB format)